Nasiriyah Airport

 The base occupies 30 km^{2} (11.6 sq mi) and is protected by 22 km (13.7 mi) of security perimeter.
 The ancient Babylonian city of Ur, one of the places identified as Ur of the Chaldees, the birthplace of Abraham, is located within the security perimeter of Ali Base, and its ancient ziggurat is visible from nearly every corner of the base.

 Military use

 Iraqi Air Force

-Talil Air Base was an Iraqi Air Force base.
+Tallil Air Base was an Iraqi Air Force base.
 The airbase was bombed in Operation Kaman 99 on the second day of the Iran–Iraq War, just after the Iraqi invasion of Iran.

 The air base served as the home of a unit of Soviet-built MiG fighter aircraft as well as several Mi-24D (Hind-D) helicopter gunships.
 The aircraft could be serviced and stored in fortified concrete aircraft hangars located at either end of the main runway.
 These aircraft shelters, sometimes referred to as "trapezoids" or "Yugos", were built by Yugoslavian contractors sometime prior to 1985, and according to the Gulf War Air Power Survey, there were a total of 36 aircraft shelters in 1991.

 It is possible that Sukhoi Su-20s may have been located at the base at some point during this period.